jnskkmhr/DRL_RND/README.md

 # Random Network Distillation

 This repository provides implementation of proximal policy optimization (PPO) and random network distillation (RND) for CS8803 Deep Reinforcement Learning course.
+It is based on https://github.com/leggedrobotics/rsl_rl by the same authors of the original RND paper.

 ## Before start